+Sent:

+11 April 2024 17:17

+To:

-To: HOUSE, Stewart
+HOUSE, Stewart

+Subject: Hi Stewart, climate change | new Local Plane

-Hi Stewart, climate change | new Local Plan | pocket parks
+Hi Stewart, climate change new Local Plan pocket parks ---------------------------- ---------------- --------------

-A carbon neutral Cheshire East

-We've developed a new action plan to help in the fight against climate change in Cheshire East - and we'd like your views in our consultation.
+Cheshire East Council News and updates A carbon neutral Cheshire East Cheshire East Council Working together to REDUCE CARBON We've developed a new action plan to help in the fight against climate change in Cheshire East - and we'd like your views in our consultation.
 The action plan shows how the council could influence carbon reduction across the borough in line with the government's binding target of being net zero by 2050.

-The road to carbon neutrality will not only reduce the borough's contribution to climate change but have the additional benefits of improving the wellbeing of residents with warmer homes, cleaner air, cheaper transport, and increased blodiversity.
+The road to carbon neutrality will not only reduce the borough's contribution to climate change but have the additional benefits of improving the wellbeing of residents with warmer homes, cleaner air, cheaper transport, and increased biodiversity.
 Have your say in the consultation before Friday 31 May.

-Carbon neutral action plan consultation

-A new Local Plan

-We have started the ball rolling on our new Local Plan which will eventually set the blueprint for development in the borough into the
+Carbon neutral action plan consultation A new Local Plan We have started the ball rolling on our new Local Plan which will eventually set the blueprint for development in the borough into the 2040s.
 A 12-week consultation is now underway on the 'Local Plan issues paper' and we are inviting feedback from residents, businesses and other organisations about how future planning policies can help to address a wide range of issues.
 The consultation closes on Monday 1 July.
 You can read more on our website.

-View the Local Plan consultation

-Empowering people with mental health and learning disabilities

-We have launched our new mental health and learning disability plans, designed to empower individuals and their families living with these conditions across the borough.
+View the Local Plan consultation Empowering people with mental health and learning disabilities We have launched our new mental health and learning disability plans, designed to empower individuals and their families living with these conditions across the borough.